wdi-sf-jan-2014/notes/views_with_backbone/README.md

 ### `render` function
 ### `events` hash

-## Backbone templates with underscore - 5 minutes

 ## Introduce lab for the rest of the day

 * Fork and clone [Spa App repo](https://github.com/wdi-sf-jan-2014/todo_spa), if you don't already have it